jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/write/_initfor.md

   * `_projectId` is the ID of the project to which the funding cycle being initialized belongs.
   * `_baseFundingCycle` is the funding cycle to base the initialized one on.
   * `_configuration` is the configuration of the funding cycle being initialized.
-  * `_mustStartOnOrAfter` is the time before which the initialized funding cycle can't start.
+  * `_mustStartAtOrAfter` is the time before which the initialized funding cycle can't start.
   * `_weight` is the weight to give the newly initialized funding cycle.
 * The function is private to this contract.
 * The function doesn't return anything.

 # Body

-1. If no base funding cycle was provided, create a first funding cycle for the project.
-Otherwise, create a new funding cycle by calling`_updateFundingCycleBasedOn`, which will derive properties for the funding cycle that follows the specified base cycle, and store them to an ID.
+1. If no base funding cycle was provided, create a first funding cycle for the project by storing its intrinsic properties.
+Otherwise, create a new funding cycle by deriving values from the specified base cycle, interpreting a weight of 0 to inherit from the discounted weight of the base funding cycle and a weight of 1 as a weight of 0.

     ```solidity
     // If there is no base, initialize a first cycle.